 Catering to these consumer requirements can be done through online shopping lists that track and remind consumers when they typically need specific items replaced.
 “Netflixing” shopping lists with smart, individualized promotions will make great sense to consumers.
 If a shopper usually buys x products at a particular frequency, he or she can be nudged at the same interval and served up relevant promotions when expecting repurchase.
 They can also be upsold related products by others like them who enjoy associated products.
 Now the local grocer is researching on behalf of the consumer who does not need to look elsewhere.
 Quite the opposite of blanketing offers and spamming customers, tailored offers that best suit the frugal shopper will ensure future loyalty.

 Consumers love DIY solutions.
 Credit YouTube and social media in general for offering solutions to seemingly every problem accessible to an enthusiast eager to learn.
 Not everything can be discovered online, however.
 Consumers also enjoy immersive, in-person experiences.
 For local grocers whose businesses have relied on self-directed shopping, in-store immersive experiences that teach and entertain are great ways to draw in customers.
 Digital plays a critical role in marketing these experiences and in creating follow-up communities.
 Many examples come to mind, such as cooking clubs or gathering places for specialty food needs that cater to religious or individual food passions (like vegan, artisanal, organic/non-GMO, etc.)

-Want to read more about how to use technology to cater to shoppers needs?
-Check out our eBook, “A Survival Guide to Digital Retail”.
+Want to read more about how to use technology to cater to shopper needs?
+Get our eBook, “A Survival Guide to Digital Retail”.